 Field Valid Inputs Remarks Ssn Numbers and hyphens 9-digit student identifier.
 SSN, ITIN, or WASFA ID.
 Dashes will be removed, and any 8-digit entries will be left-padded with a zero (this is applicable in cases where Microsoft Excel interprets SSN as a number and removes the leading zero).
 SchoolCode Any characters Unique identifier for this student, for this institution.
 LastName Any characters Required FirstName Any characters Required MiddleInitial Optional FamilySize Integer Required NumberInCollege Integer Required FamilyIncome Number up to two decimal places Family income used to determine WCG eligibility and award amount.
 BirthDate mm/dd/yyyy Required.
 10byte max, requires slashes.
 Leading zeros on month and day not required.
 IsirWasfaTransactionNumber Integer 1-99 ISIR or WASFA Transaction number used to award student.
 Leading zero on 1-9 is optional Summer1EnrollmentStatus ('Not enrolled' or '0') ('Full Time' or '1') ('Half Time' or '2') ('3/4 Time' or '3') ('< Half Time' or '5') The enrollment status the student was eligible for at the time of disbursement or as of the first day of the term.
 If left blank, this will be set to Not Enrolled.
 Summer1TermType (Quarter or '1') (Semester or '2'), optional If left blank or excluded from file, will use the default term type.
 Summer1AppliedBaccalaureate ('true' or 'y') ('false' or 'n') This only applies to students at CTCs and private colleges that primarily offer associate degrees.
 All other institutions should leave this blank.
 Determines whether this student is enrolled in a baccalaureate program for this term.
 Summer1CbsAwardAmount Number up to two decimal places Maximum CBS award amount, minus specified state aid.
-'0' indicates "need met" Summer1PtcAwardAmount Number up to two decimal places If left blank, will assume all Passport students are being entered by hand.
+'0' indicates "need met".
+Leave blank if not awarded.
+Summer1PtcAwardAmount Number up to two decimal places If left blank, will assume all Passport students are being entered by hand.
 '0' indicates "need met" Summer1WcgAwardAmount Number up to two decimal places Award amount.
-'0' indicates "need met" Summer1WcgApprenticeship ('true' or 'y') ('false' or 'n') This only applies to students enrolled in a non-academic WCG apprenticeship program.
-Summer1WcgAwardIsServed ('true' or 'y') ('false' or 'n') Indicate whether this award is served or unserved.
-Leave blank if not eligible.
+'0' indicates "need met".
+Leave blank if not awarded.
+Summer1WcgApprenticeship Not required.
+Leave blank Summer1WcgAwardIsServed Not required.
+Leave blank